Water Margin: Religion

 Tao Chengzhang (d.
 1911) attributed the surge of religious movements like the White Lotus Societies in north China and the Heaven and the Earth Society in the south was due to the influences of the novels Investiture of the Gods and Water Margin respectively.
 He writes: "Throughout the area of Shandong, Shanxi and Henan [that is, the north] there is no one who does not believe [zunxin] in the Investiture of the Gods story.
 Throughout the area of Jiangsu, Zhe-jiang, Fujian and Guangzhou [the south] there is no one who does not venerate [chongbai] the book, Water Margin".

-In the novel, the Liangshan bandits patronized the goddess Jiutian Xuannü (九天玄女 lit.
-"Mystic Goddess of the Ninth Heaven"), who instructed Song Jiang and his group to adhere the Taoism ethics on sexual desire.
-The physical appearance of the goddess has been described in a poem that appears in the Rongyu Tang (容與堂) edition and the 100-chapter version of the novel with Li Zhi's commentary.
+As Daniel L. Overmyer observes, northerners canonization of Investiture of the Gods and southerners veneration of Water Margin, illustrates their symbiotic role in faith: a subversive tool empowering the illiterate through heroic divinity.

-In Ming dynasty (1368–1644), lesser-known female deities surpassed the elite Queen Mother of the West in vernacular novels like Water Margin and Investiture of the Gods.
+In the novel, the Mount Liang bandits are under the aegis of a divine woman named Jiutian Xuannü (九天玄女 lit.
+"Dark Maiden of Ninefold Heavens").
+They need guidance from this "great mother" to fight against the threat of death, as well as to pursue the value of life with others, instead of struggling for individual survival in a self-contained way.
+In Ming dynasty, lesser-known female deities surpassed the elite Queen Mother of the West in vernacular novels like Water Margin and Investiture of the Gods.
 Rooted in Chinese folk religion, likely inspiring syncretic sectarian icons such as the Venerable Mother Guanyin.
-This interplay of literature and belief idealized transcendent feminine archetypes, while exposing era-specific tensions around embodied womanhood.
-The narrative democratized goddess worship via accessible epics—rebellion in Water Margin's bandits and cosmic wars in Investiture's divinities—infused with maternal authority.
-The 16th-century Eternal Mother from White Lotus writings fused folk piety with millenarianism.
-As Daniel L. Overmyer observes, northerners canonization of Investiture of the Gods and southerners veneration of Water Margin, illustrates their symbiotic role in faith: a subversive tool empowering the illiterate through heroic divinity.
 These "post-menopausal" goddesses embody pure motherliness—nurturing wisdom without childbirth's mess or sexual desire's pitfalls—aligning with Confucian purity yet excising femininity's "negatives" like vulnerability and passion.
 However, this desexualized ideal reinforces gender binaries, reflecting Ming anxieties over female sexuality amid orthodoxy-heterodoxy clashes.